NoviceLive/pdfextract/readme.md

 (With the same pages repeated two more times)
 > `pdfextract test.pdf:++`

-5. Extracting the 1st, 3rd, 5th, 7th and 9th page,
+5. Extracting the 1st, 3rd, 5th, 7th and 9th page
 (Suppose it is no less than 9 pages)
 > `pdfextract test.pdf:1+3+5+7+9`